VictoriaParkes/guess-the-rainbow/README.md

 [JSHint](https://jshint.com/) - Used to validate the javascript file.

-[PageSpeed Insights](https://pagespeed.web.dev/) - Used to generate lighthouse report for 404 error page as lighthouse was unable to load the page when used in Chrome Developer Tools.
+[PageSpeed Insights](https://pagespeed.web.dev/) - Used to generate lighthouse reports.

 [Prettier.io](https://prettier.io/) - Used to format code.